 San Diego, CA 92105

 These huge monuments have a distinct structure to them.
-Surrounding around the temples with protection such as angels, guardians, warriors, lions, and dragons to keep away the evil.
+Surrounding the temples with protection such as angels, guardians, warriors, lions, and dragons keeps away the evil.
 The colors and the sizes of the temple attract many curious eyes.
-Anyone is welcome to visit the popular temples and have a better understanding of the Buddhist religon by having a conversation with one of the monks if you like.”
+Anyone is welcome to visit the popular temples and have a better understanding of the Buddhist religion by having a conversation with one of the monks if you like.”

 Personal Experience: First off, there are two temples located across from each other.
 I only went inside one, but did photograph the outside of both.
 Make sure to check out both as they are both breathtakingly beautiful and filled with great detail.

 I was unsure how the people would react to me coming there with my camera for the main purpose of documenting their temple.
 I was completely taken back with just how welcoming they were and the fact that they encouraged me to take photos inside the temple and anywhere else I wanted.
 I felt like I would give off a rude impression walking around with my camera and not actually being part of the temple, but thankfully I had the exact opposite experience.